lakshaybhushan/what-the-hack/README.md

 ## Points to Note

 - This project is a very basic implementation of the Cloudflare Workers AI service.
-The AI service is still in beta (especially modals that I'm using `Meta's Llama 3`[text generation] & `Dreamshaper`[image generation]) and may not be as accurate as expected.
+The AI service is still in beta (especially models that I'm using `Meta's Llama 3` [text generation] & `Dreamshaper` [image generation]) and may not be as accurate as expected.
 The project is intended to showcase the capabilities of the service and may not be suitable for production use.

 - If you encounter any issues with the project, please feel free to open an issue or submit a pull request.
 I would be happy to help you out!.